Universal measurement-based quantum computation in a one-dimensional architecture enabled by dual-unitary circuits: Abstract

 \section{Abstract}

 {A powerful tool emerging from the study of many-body quantum dynamics is that of dual-unitary circuits, which are unitary even when read `sideways', i.e., along the spatial direction.
 Here, we show that this provides the ideal framework to understand and expand on the notion of measurement-based quantum computation (MBQC).
 In particular, applying a dual-unitary circuit to a many-body state followed by appropriate measurements effectively implements quantum computation in the spatial direction.
-We argue that this computation can be made deterministic by enforcing a Clifford condition, and is generically universal.
-Remarkably, all these requirements can already be satisfied by the dynamics of the paradigmatic kicked Ising chain at specific parameter choices.
-Specifically, after $k$ time-steps, equivalent to a depth-$k$ quantum circuit, we obtain a resource state for universal MBQC on $\sim 3k/4$ encoded logical qubits.
-This removes the usual requirement of going to two dimensions to achieve universality, thereby reducing the demands imposed on potential experimental platforms.
-Beyond the practical advantages, we also interpret this evolution as an infinite-order entangler for symmetry-protected topological chains, which gives a vast generalization of the celebrated cluster chain and shows that our protocol is robust to symmetry-respecting deformations.}
+We show how the dual-unitary dynamics generated by the dynamics of the paradigmatic one-dimensional kicked Ising chain with certain parameter choices generate resource states for universal deterministic MBQC.
+Specifically, after $k$ time-steps, equivalent to a depth-$k$ quantum circuit, we obtain a resource state for universal MBQC on $\sim 3k/4$ encoded qubits. \diff{Our protocol allows generic quantum circuits to be `rotated' in space-time and gives new ways to exchange between resources like qubit number and coherence time in quantum computers.} Beyond the practical advantages, we also interpret {the dual-unitary evolution as generating an infinite sequence of new symmetry-protected topological phases \diff{with spatially modulated symmetries}, which gives a vast generalization of the well-studied one-dimensional cluster state} and shows that our protocol is robust to symmetry-respecting deformations.}